kyma-project/website/content/blog-posts/2021-07-02-release-notes-1.24/index.md

 ### Istio upgraded to 1.10.2

 In this release, we upgraded Istio from 1.9.5 to 1.10.2.
 For more details on the introduced changes, read the official [Istio 1.10.2 release notes](https://istio.io/latest/news/releases/1.10.x/announcing-1.10.2/).

+> **NOTE:** As of 1.24.6 patch release, we upgraded Istio from 1.10.2 to 1.11.1.
+Find more details in the [Istio 1.11.1 release notes](https://istio.io/latest/news/releases/1.11.x/announcing-1.11/).

 ### ORY charts updated